davemakebeer/davemakebeer/README.md

 ### Professional Background

-Throughout my career, I've had the opportunity to create hundreds of unique beer recipes; to gather, analyse and apply data to achieve measureable results; and to lead and mentor talented teams.
+Throughout my career, I've had the opportunity to design and produce hundreds of unique beer recipes; to gather, analyse and apply data to achieve measureable results; and to lead and mentor talented teams.
 My strength lies in my adaptability and curiousity, and I'm always eager to tackle new challenges.

 ### Open Source Contributions